gulhameed361/TRF-Solver/README.md

 - While optimising, the solver will display progress and results on Spyder's console via logger.
 - The iteration-wise solution (text file) will also be saved in the working directory.

+# Benchmarking
+- Download the Benchmarking folder.
+- There are five ".py" files for five different black-box/derivative-free optimisation solvers.
+Each ".py" file contains code for 25 problems.
+- Create a new environment using either:
+  a.
+Benchmarking.yml (recommended for conda), or
+  b. requirements.txt (for pip users in a virtualenv).
+- Activate the environment.
+- Open Spyder IDE, then open one of the ".py" files.
+For example, open Benchmarking-COBYLA.py and uncomment the formulation/code of problem 1.
+Run the code.
+Repeat the process for all 25 problems to reproduce benchmarking results for each DFO solver.

 Have feedback or questions?
 Please email: gulhameed361@gmail.com.
 Thanks for using the TRF Solver — enjoy optimising!
 Stay tuned for more updates.